Yashvj22/UPI_Transactions_Analysis_PowerBI/README.md

 ## Project Insights
 - 📌 **The highest transaction volume** is observed in certain months, with clear seasonal trends.
 - 📌 **Most transactions occur via Mobile devices**, followed by Tablets.
 - 📌 **Most transactions occur by age group which is greater than age 35**
-- 📌 **The most used payment method is UPI, with major transactions occurring through specific banks.**
 - 📌 **Cities like Mumbai, Delhi, and Bangalore have the highest UPI transaction frequencies.**

 ---